Running and jogging for pleasure with Fittleworth Flyers in West Sussex

 There is a 10 minute walk from registration to the start.
 Please allow plenty of time!

-Preferably use the entry form (which will be made available here nearer the time), or you can turn up early on the day.
+Preferably use the entry form, or you can turn up early on the day.
 Entry fees are detailed on the entry form.

 Runner's World reviewers rated the event 83% overall (2007), and 92% would do it again.